Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Are you able to articulate a vision of where you’d like to be in the next year or two years?
-If you don’t set realistic goals, it can slow progress.
-Set clear, short and long-term goals that prioritize those that will have the highest impact on your career advancement.
-To improve your job satisfaction be sure your goals match personal interests.
+Do you have a clear vision of where you’d like to be in the next year, or two?
+If you don’t set realistic goals, it can hinder progress.
+Establish clear long-term and short-term goals that prioritize those that will have the greatest impact on your career advancement.
+In order to increase job satisfaction Make sure these objectives align with your personal goals.

 Dismissing Networking

-Making meaningful connections can lead to new job opportunities and advancements in your current position.
-Networks that are strong should not solely focus on senior employees but also peers and former colleagues, and also attendance at industry-related conferences and other events.
+Building relationships that are meaningful can lead to more opportunities for advancement and new jobs within your current position.
+Building strong networks should not be limited to senior employees, but also former and present colleagues, as well as attendance at industry-related conferences and other events.

 How Can You Network Better?